Chehalis, Washington: Government and politics

 Chehalis has a council–manager system of government that consists of an elected city council and an appointed city manager.
 The city council has seven members, of which three come from at-large seats, and selects a ceremonial mayor from its members.
+As of 2025, the mayor is Tony Ketchum.

+The council was formed in November 1975 after a city-wide vote to change from a three-person commission to a seven-member board.
+The inaugural council included the election of the first woman mayor of Chehalis, Viviane Roewe.